-By accounting for the rotation map~\eqref{eq:recursive-map}, our trip-specific sequences achieve negligible predictive bias (-0.7 seconds) in comparison to alternative models, as shown in Table~\ref{tb:model-comparison} that illustrates numerical results for the 2,000 test trips.
-This is not surprising, since the recursive mean estimate~(\ref{eq:mu-recursive}), hinders the accumulation of bias with distance.
-This also resulted in significant reduction of mean absolute and squared errors of our trip-specific sequences in comparison to alternatives.
-This generative predictive sampling process of \cite[Algo.
-2]{woodard2017predicting} resembles also the rotation map in~(\ref{eq:recursive-map}), however, unlike \cite{woodard2017predicting}, we do not assume a distribution for speed nor a specific form of serial dependency. \tabcolsep{4pt} Even though HMM+Trip-effect improved the coverage probability in comparison to the no-dependence model, they also reduce the prediction accuracy.
-Mean absolute percentage error for HMM-Trip-effect is 17.7\%, while for the simpler no-dependence model it is 15.5\%.
+By accounting for the rotation map~\eqref{eq:recursive-map}, our trip-specific sequences achieve negligible predictive bias (-0.7 seconds) in comparison to alternative models, as shown in Table~\ref{tb:model-comparison}, which illustrates numerical results for the 2,000 test trips.
+This is not surprising, given that the recursive mean estimate~(\ref{eq:mu-recursive}) hinders the accumulation of bias with distance.
+This also resulted in a significant reduction of mean absolute and squared errors of our trip-specific sequences in comparison to the alternatives.
+The generative predictive sampling process of \cite[Algo.
+2]{woodard2017predicting} also resembles the rotation map in~(\ref{eq:recursive-map}); however, unlike \cite{woodard2017predicting}, we do not assume a distribution for speed or a specific form of serial dependency. \tabcolsep{4pt} Even though the HMM+Trip-effect improved the coverage probability in comparison to the no-dependence model, they also reduce prediction accuracy.
+The mean absolute percentage error for HMM-Trip-effect is 17.7\%, while for the simpler no-dependence model it is 15.5\%.
 This pattern is consistent with the results of \citet[Table 1]{woodard2017predicting}.
-This, alongside the low transition probability in \citet[Fig. 6]{woodard2017predicting}, suggests that travel time is serially dependent but is not necessary Markovian, motivating our general mixing approach.
+This, alongside the low transition probability in \citet[Fig. 6]{woodard2017predicting}, suggests that travel time is serially dependent but not necessarily Markovian, motivating our general mixing approach.

-Our trip-specific sequences (i) have less parameters than the HMM+Trip-effect, (ii) do not require a generative sampling method for estimation, and more importantly (iii) do not require prior trip history to calculate trip-specific random effect, while (ii) and (i) are required for HMM+Trip-effect.
+Our trip-specific sequences (i) have fewer parameters than the HMM+Trip-effect, (ii) do not require a generative sampling method for estimation, and more importantly (iii) do not require vehicle history to calculate a trip-specific random effect, while (i) and (ii) are required for HMM+Trip-effect.
 Trip-specific sequences use \(|E|\times\text{\# time bins} + 2\) (for the \(\hatnu\) and \(\hatxi\)) parameters, while HMM+Trip-effect uses \(|E|\times \text{\# time bins} \times \text{\# hidden states} + 1\), at least double the trip-specific sequences; the extra 1 is for the variance of the random effect.
-Because of (i), (ii) and (iii) our approach is computationally efficient, and hence reliable for large scale implementations.
+Because of (i), (ii) and (iii), our approach is computationally efficient and hence reliable for large-scale implementations.